How to Speed Up your WordPress Website (Without Coding)

 WordPress websites generate their pages whenever they display them to users.

-The process can be quite long as CMS makes a call to the server, which will analyze the MySQL database and PHP files to serve a graphic HTML version to the user.
+The process can be quite long as the CMS makes a call to the server, which will analyze the MySQL database and PHP files to serve a graphic HTML version to the user.

 This can be dreadful for your users; therefore, caching your pages can significantly improve the experience.